damonitor/damo/USAGE.md

 union.
 If no axis boundary option is given, it will automatically find the biggest union in ``--guide`` output and set the boundary in it.

+For a case that the user still unsure which range to draw heatmap for, `--draw_range` option can be used.
+The option receives either `all` or `hottest`.
+If `all` is passed, `damo report heatmap` draws heatmaps for all the three regions.
+If file output is requested, the output for first region will have the user-specified file name.
+For those of second and third regions, `.1` and `.2` will be added to the file name, before the file format extension part (e.g., `heatmap.1.png`).
+If `hottest` is passed, `damo report heatmap` will draw the heatmap for hottest region among the three regions.

 ### `damo report wss`